gramjos/quick_viz/README.md

 ```
 # TODO
     - Remove top 1..n outliers for a given range.
 Get user input to specify n.
 As of now the viz not meaningful (for index.html)
+    - for the outlier exlcuded map show a floating histogram and a bar chart of the excluded top N as well bar chart columns for the max, mean, median, and min of the chorepleth data (in the top N bar chart as well)
     - data more data fields